-I am very grateful for this intense and enjoyable time to do these experimental gravure prints and research at the NBI colony this year.
-Thanks so much to the founders and all the artists who make this colony happen.
+I am very grateful for this intense and enjoyable time to do these experimental gravure prints and research at the NBI residency this year.
+Thanks so much to the founders and all the artists who make this happen.

 Captain Charlie's Compound, circa 1903 pinhole photo by Jennifer Page, partial scan from 8x10 negative, inverted digitally